nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: For 1st student in **filtered list**, assuming owed amount is more than 10, owed amount decreases by 10, while paid amount increases by 10.
 UGTeach displays a message that payment of 10.00 has been settled.

     1. Test case: `settle 1 amount/-10`<br>
        Expected: No changes.
-UGTeach displays error message that amount needs to be positive.
+UGTeach displays error message that amount needs to be at most 2 decimal places and must be between the range of 0.00 to 9999999.99.

     1. Test case: `settle 0 amount/10`<br>
        Expected: No changes.
-UGTeach displays error message of invalid command format.
+UGTeach displays error message that amount needs to be at most 2 decimal places and must be between the range of 0.00 to 9999999.99.